theCapypara/riptide-docs/source/user_docs/4_project.rst

 Next steps
 ~~~~~~~~~~

 The project is now set-up.
+If you are setting up a real project, there may need
+to be some additional steps you have to do now, that you were told in the usage notes.
+If you need to view these notes again run ``riptide notes``.
+This will show you both
+the general usage notes, that may contain things you need to do after importing an existing project,
+and installation notes, for starting from scratch.

 Please follow the next pages of this guide to setup
 Bash and Zsh integration and the Proxy Server.

 If you want to import databases or files later on, see `Managing Databases <db>`_